 - NCDs are part of the new Sustainable Development Goals , especially Goal #3.

 - August 2015 – The American Heart Association, the LIVESTRONG Foundation and the NCD Roundtable publish “Prevention & Control of Noncommunicable Diseases (NCDS)”, which calls for the US Government to better address the growing threat of NCDs.

-- December 2012 – The Lancet published a report that states that according to WHO estimates, as of 2008 there were 36 million deaths globally due to NCDs, which is six times as many as HIV/AIDS, malaria, and TB combined.
+- The Lancet published a report that states that according to WHO estimates, as of 2008 there were 36 million deaths globally due to NCDs, six times as many as HIV/AIDS, malaria, and TB combined.
 This pivotal document demonstrated that the rate of infectious diseases is decreasing and NCDs are increasing.

 - The United Nations (UN) unanimously adopted a political declaration on NCDs.

 - The WHO released two studies outlining the staggering cost of inaction against NCDs: more than $30 trillion over the next few decades.
 Key public health interventions–-such as tobacco control and decreased salt consumption–-are more affordable, on the order of cents per day per person.